filippoberti2020/philip-blog/content/blog/aquila-custom-firmware.md

 ## Find out the chip model of your 3D printer

 The same model of the Aquila 3d printer came with a different motherboard chip.
 For example, the Voxelab Aquila X2 could have the H32 or N32 chip.
+And in some rare cases of early X2 printersthe G32 chip.
 Instead, the first model (Voxelab Aquila) could have a G32, N32 or H32 chip.

 You need to find out what model you have on your machine.

 So you can find yourself in one of these following cases: